Thursday, 8 May 2008

 I am told, though, that there is another group interested in keeping the g-word out of the Armenian context.
 This is some vocal Jewish groups, who feel that recognizing the Armenian massacre as a genocide will somehow detract from what they believe to be the uniqueness of their own holocaust.
 Whatever next, after all, might be recognized as an act of genocide?
 The Irish Potato Famine?

 So I suppose it was for fear of annoying the Turks that the French held back from the g-word.
 No doubt it was the powerful US Jewish lobby that restrained Dubya.

 The Holy Father has succeeded in annoying members of both groups during his pontificate already; perhaps he didn't want to exacerbate things.

 But I really feel that the Armenians have been dealt with badly over this whole business.

 In looking around the net for some more sites concerned with this issue, I have been rather unpleasantly suprised.
 I found a site that blamed the Jews for the Armenian slaughter, for instance, and on Google and Yahoo searches, there came up only one site that suggested that the Jews disapproved of the Armenian claim to Genocide status, this being the site of a holocaust denier.
 Perhaps some of you can come up with some links.
 Something is weird here.

-Posted by Pastor in Valle Emeritus at 12:46
+Posted by Pastor in Monte at 12:46